BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

    * - :sampref:`do shuffle {behavior/scenario}, {...}`
      - Run several sub-behaviors/scenarios in a random order, satisfying preconditions.
    * - :sampref:`abort`
-     - Break out of the current :ref:`tryInterruptStmt`
+     - Break out of the current :sampref:`try-interrupt` statement.
    * - :sampref:`override {object} {specifier}, {...}`
      - Override properties of an object for the duration of the current scenario.